 When it comes to clutter, my wife and I run a pretty tight ship.
 Before kids, we rolled with the whole “sparse” décor design scheme.
 After our firstborn, we committed to tossing out one toy for every new plaything that entered our home.
 But with the arrival of child number two, well, that’s when the flotsam of having kids started clogging up the waterways of our house.
 Not to mention the living room, and the bedroom, and the … yes, things started to get out of control.
 Which is why we decided to call a doctor — Dr. Panda, that is.

-Dr. Panda Plus Home Designer is an AR app/game that lets kids essentially design, build, and furnish their own virtual dollhouses.
+Dr. Panda Plus Home Designer is an augmented reality app that lets kids essentially design, build, and furnish their own virtual dollhouses.
 The keyword being, of course, virtual ⏤ so there’s no need to actually bring a dollhouse, or its million pieces, into your house.
 If you’ve never heard of the good doctor, it’s probably because you’re not a 5-year-old kid.
 But since 2011, this cuddly little Funko doll-shaped panda (and his pals) have been rocking the kid’s app market with titles like Dr. Panda School, Dr. Panda Restaurant, and even Dr. Panda Supermarket.
 (Hey, a panda’s got to eat, right?)
 With awards from several parenting groups, the titles have been lauded for being easy to use, not at all violent or scary, and very educational.
 This is the company’s first attempt at merging a real-world product with a touchscreen game.

 Using little more than a box of flash cards and a bunch of markers, Dr. Panda has turned the tired old “just another app” concept into something refreshing and fun.
 They charge $39 for the privilege — which seems steep for little more than pens and paper — but never mind the value proposition.
 What you’re really paying for is an infinite collection of dollhouses, minus all the crap that comes with them.
-And if you consider how Dr. Panda Plus won’t turn your living room into a pint-sized flea market every time your kid plays with it, that price is a bargain.
+And if you consider how Dr. Panda Plus Home Designer won’t turn your living room into a pint-sized flea market every time your kid plays with it, that price is a bargain.